 C408.2 It has been reported that many projects do not request commissioning because the local building department does not request the documentation.
 The code change is necessary to enhance enforcement of the commissioning provisions of the FBC-EC.
 Requiring documentation to be submitted to the building official as well as the owner will ensure the building department is kept advised of the project and the progress of the commissioning process and will lead to improved enforcement.
 C408.2 Exception: The change excepts individual systems serving dwelling units or sleeping units because these are separate systems, which do create a large system serving other than the dwelling or sleeping units.
-C408.2.4.1The deletion of provisions related to "a letter of transmittal" to the code official and requiring providing the code official with the Preliminary Commissioning Report before the final inspection will enhance enforcement of the provisions.
-C408.2.4.2 Requiring the submission of the Preliminary Commissioning Report to the code official for review will enhance enforcement of the code.
-C408.2.5

-Documentation Requirements.
-Providing the construction documents to the code official will enhance enforcement and create a record for future use.
+C408.2.4.1The deletion of provisions related to "a letter of transmittal" to the code official and requiring providing the code official with the Preliminary Commissioning Report before the final inspection will enhance enforcement of the code official for review will enhance enforcement of the code.
+C408.2.5 Documentation Requirements.
+Providing the construction documents to the code official will enhance a record for future use.
 C408.3.
 2 Documentation requirements.
 Providing the construction documents to the code official will enhance enforcement and create a record for future use.